-Helping families work through dispute with each member in conflict.
-A problem-solving process to help people resolve family conflict resulting from a relationship breakdown.
-A mediator assists families to clearly define their issues and reach agreement on those issues in a productive way.
+Helping families work through disputes with each member in conflict.
+A problem-solving process to help people resolve family conflicts resulting from a relationship breakdown.
+A mediator assists families in clearly defining their issues and reaching an agreement on those issues in a productive way.

 Separation is always a difficult and emotional time.
 If you and your spouse cannot come to an agreement on your own, a mediator may be able to help you communicate better with each other and reach an agreement.
 Mediators are neutral third parties who can help you agree on a variety of issues, including support payments, the division of property, or custody of and access to your children.
 You should review any agreement you reach during mediation with a lawyer before you sign it.

 Did you know?
 In all Saskatchewan court jurisdictions (effective July 1, 2022) family law matters that come to family court will be required to attempt a family dispute resolution process by the close of pleadings before they may continue with any further court proceedings.We are listed on the minister’s list to conduct these sessions (Section 44.01 of The Queen’s Bench Act, 1998,).
 Click here to learn more.

 You can try mediation before you start a court case or at any time during your court case.

 What Are The Benefits Of Family Mediation?

 - It is voluntary.
 Parties may leave at any time.

 - It allows parties to work out their own solution.

 - If children are involved, it keeps the focus on their best interests.

 - It may reduce future conflict by improving parties’ communication and problem-solving skills.